11 factors to consider when choosing an employer of record (EOR)

 - EOR handles all the taxation related to the laws of each locality.
 They manage the filing of proper taxes including income tax or social security contributions along with other tax laws.

 - An EOR helps companies find new talent based on their requirements, screen the employees, interview them, and proceed with the hiring or onboarding processes.
-Based on the company requirements and EOR’s expertise, the EOR facilitates local and global hiring as per legal regulations.
+Based on the company requirements and EOR's expertise, the EOR supports local and global hiring as per legal regulations.

 - An EOR helps to manage employee benefits that comply with labor laws.
 They help companies to meet employee expectations by offering medical insurance, retirement plans, and satisfactory leave policies.

 - Good EOR helps companies comply with local laws and regulations like minimum wage, overtime policies, and more labor laws that often result in fines or penalties if violated by the company.
-The EOR stays updated with the latest laws and policies to keep the company away from any risk landing or policy violation.
+The EOR stays updated with the latest laws and policies to keep the company away from any risk or policy violation.

 What is the history of EOR?